 We expected big movements in infrastructure, immigration, trade and gun control, to name a few, and instead we got … crickets.

-With that in mind, we look back at the year that was for advocacy and lobbying, and whether we can expect more of the same in 2020.
+With that in mind, we looked back at the year that was for advocacy and lobbying, and whether we could expect more of the same in 2020.

 Among the topics our experts discussed:

 - What you can do for your organization/clients when Congress isn’t passing anything

 - Will there be a bigger switch to regulatory or state action based on the gridlock?

 - Is there legislation happening that we’re not seeing?